smfo/whatILearntToday/Mobile/Flutter/widgets/listView.md

 ## ListView.builder

-Take a list of objects and builds widgets for each one dunamically, instead of using a function that returns a widget per object.
+Take a list of objects and builds widgets for each one dynamically, instead of using a function that returns a widget per object.

 Using function
 ```dart